Originally posted on 03/26/2020, content updated on 10/06/2023

 Foreign companies and investors who are acquiring or investing in a U.S. company should consider whether their U.S. inbound transaction will be subject to review by the Committee on Foreign Investment in the United States (CFIUS).
-On February 13, 2020, final regulations (31 CFR §§800, 802) (the “Final Regulations”) issued by the U.S. Department of the Treasury went into effect, expanding and clarifying CFIUS’ jurisdiction over certain foreign investments in U.S. companies or real estate.
+On February 13, 2020, regulations (31 CFR §§800, 802) (the “Final Regulations”) issued by the U.S. Department of the Treasury went into effect, which expanded and clarified CFIUS’ jurisdiction over certain foreign investments in U.S. companies or real estate.

 CFIUS is an interagency committee chaired by the Secretary of the Treasury that is authorized to review certain transactions involving foreign investment into the U.S. to determine the effect of such transactions on national security.
 If a transaction could pose a risk to U.S. national security, the U.S. President may suspend or prohibit the transaction, or impose conditions on it.